- School Attendance Hours

 Do not leave urgent student messages on teacher voicemail during the school day.
 Students will NOT be called out of class except in emergencies.

 Students are allowed to use the telephone only for emergencies.
 Going home with a friend after school or staying for activities must be prearranged so that telephoning from school is unnecessary.

 Rock Creek is on a semester reporting schedule and will have two grading periods.
-Report cards will be available on ParentVue on February 11th, 2022 and June 22, 2022.
+Report cards will be available on ParentVue in February 10th and June 23rd.